jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

 .. meta::
-  :description: Learn what causes Python's AssertionError and how to use the assert statement in this beginner TDD tutorial.
-Master the Red-Green-Refactor cycle, pytest-watcher, the difference between = and ==, and how to test None, False, True, strings, lists, and dictionaries.
+  :description: Beginner-friendly step-by-step TDD tutorial explaining Python's AssertionError and how to use the assert statement.
+Learn how to set up a test environment using uv, pytest, and pytest-watcher.
+Master the difference between assignment (=) and equality (==), and learn how to test None, False, and True using "is", "is not", assertIs, and assertIsNot.
+Understand the difference between object identity and value equality (why 0 == 0.0 is True but 0 is 0.0 is False), and how to use assertEqual and assertNotEqual in unittest.TestCase.
-  :keywords: Jacob Itegboje, Python AssertionError, what causes AssertionError, assert statement Python, Python TDD tutorial, Test-Driven Development beginners, unittest assert examples, pytest-watcher setup, uv init python, difference between = and ==, Python is None vs is not None, testing False in Python, red green refactor cycle, test None type, testing lists and dictionaries python
+  :keywords: Jacob Itegboje, Pumping Python, python assertionerror tutorial for beginners, what causes AssertionError in python, how to use assert statement python, test driven development python unittest beginners, how to use pytest-watcher, uv init python tutorial, difference between single and double equal python, assignment vs equality operator python, python is None vs is not None, testing None in python unittest, testing False and True in python, unittest assertIs and assertIsNot, unittest assertEqual and assertNotEqual, difference between is and equal python, why is 0 == 0.0 but 0 is not 0.0, python object identity vs value equality, AssertionError True is not false, AssertionError unexpectedly identical None, AssertionError False is not None, AssertionError True is not None, AssertionError 0 == 0.0, python red green refactor cycle beginners, setting up tests directory __init__.py python, common python beginner exceptions assertions

 .. include:: ../../links.rst